-UPDATE 9/1/2019: At Disneyland the virtual queue “Boarding Passes” were only used on June 24th, the first day the land was fully open to the public at Disneyland.
-Similarly in Florida at Hollywood Studios, so far they’ve only been used opening day August 29th.
+Previously at Disneyland the virtual queue “Boarding Passes” were only used for access to the land on June 24th, the first day the land was fully open to the public at Disneyland.
+Similarly in Florida at Hollywood Studios it was only used on opening day August 29th.
 Since then, Galaxy’s Edge status at on both coasts has remained “Open” and guests can just walk right in and enjoy it at their leisure during regular park operating hours.

-We finally have official info courtesy of the Disney Parks Blog, on the virtual queue Boarding Pass process for how to get into Galaxy’s Edge at Disneyland and Walt Disney World.
+We finally have official info courtesy of the Disney Parks Blog, on the virtual queue Boarding Pass process.
 We were back on Batuu West ourselves on June 24th to try out these new systems and come up with strategies and tips to help you best experience Black Spire Outpost with these new systems in place.
 We’ll be gathering other intel and updating this article as we learn more.

 ‘Boarding Pass’ Virtual Queue Process

-Rather than just sitting in a standby line all day to get into Galaxy’s Edge, Disney has implemented a new virtual queue system, similar to a FastPass, to get into the land.
-You’ll be able to see the capacity status of the land in the Disneyland or My Disney Experience app.
-If it’s available to just walk in, the status will be listed as Open and you can head directly there.
-If the land reaches capacity, Disney will stop letting people in, the status will change to Access by Boarding Group Only and you’ll be able to book Boarding Passes in the app for your party to enter the virtual queue for the land.
+Rather than just sitting in a standby line all day, Disney has implemented a new virtual queue system, similar to a FastPass.
+You’ll be able to see the capacity status in the Disneyland or My Disney Experience app.
+You’ll be able to book Boarding Passes in the app for your party to enter the virtual queue for the land.

 Carlye Wisel at Travel and Leisure has also confirmed that unlike MaxPass, which lets guests enter either Disneyland Park or California Adventure before booking FastPasses resort-wide, all guests in your party will need to have scanned into Disneyland Park or Hollywood Studios Park in Florida before joining a Boarding Group and additional guests cannot be added to your group once the request has been made.